Blog

 Neurological Complications

 Brain atrophy, or a "starved brain," is a loss of brain mass due to severe malnutrition.
 Brain atrophy can be significant in patients with eating disorders, particularly those with anorexia nervosa.
-The most severe cases can appear on magnetic resonance imaging (MRI) and are often indistinguishable from the brain of those with Alzheimer's disease.
-Brain atrophy impacts both white and grey matter in the brain.3 While it has not been explicitly studied in patients with eating disorders, shrinkage of the brain has been associated with problems with speech and language, memory, organizing and planning, abstract thinking, and learning, which can explain deficits experienced by some patients.3
+Magnetic resonance imaging (MRI) will often show significant loss of mass.
+Brain atrophy impacts both white and grey matter in the brain, which may contribute to various cognitive, emotional, and motivational processing deficits.

 Musculoskeletal Complications

-Eating disorders increase the risk of bone health issues, including osteopenia, osteoporosis, and fractures.
+Eating disorders increase the risk of bone health issues, including osteopenia, osteoporosis and fractures.
 The severity of musculoskeletal complications is directly related to the age of onset and length of the disease.
+Sarcopenia, or reduced muscle mass, is also associated with malnutrition.

 Decreased Bone Mineral Density